ionic-team/capacitor-docs/docs/main/basics/workflow.md

 ## Building your web code

 Once you are ready to test your web app on a mobile device, you'll need to build your web app for distribution.
-If you are using a tool like [Create React App](https://create-react-app.dev/) or [Vite](https://vitejs.dev/) that command will be `npm build`; while a tool like [Angular](https://angular.io/) uses the command `ng build`.
+If you are using a tool like [Create React App](https://create-react-app.dev/) or [Vite](https://vitejs.dev/) that command will be `npm run build`; while a tool like [Angular](https://angular.io/) uses the command `ng build`.
 Whatever your command is, you will need to build your web code for distribution in order to use it with Capacitor.

 ## Syncing your web code to your Capacitor project